Aryan Nations: Shooting, lawsuit and breakup

 In September 2000, the Southern Poverty Law Center (SPLC) won a $6.3 million judgment against Aryan Nations from an Idaho jury, who awarded punitive and compensatory damages to plaintiffs Victoria Keenan and her son Jason.
 The two Native Americans had been beaten with rifles by Aryan Nations security guards in Coeur d'Alene, Idaho in July 1998.
-The woman and her son were driving near Aryan Nations compound when their car backfired, which the guards claimed to misinterpret as gunfire.
+The woman and her son were driving near the Aryan Nations compound when their car backfired, which the guards claimed to misinterpret as gunfire.
 The guards fired at the car, striking it several times.
 The car crashed and one of the Nations guards held the Keenans at gunpoint, beating them.
 Two of the assailants, Aryan Nations security chief Edward Jessie Warfield and guard John Yeager, were prosecuted for the attack.
 Warfield pleaded guilty to aggravated assault and was sentenced to two to five years in prison.
 Yeager entered an Alford plea for assault and was sentenced to up 2.5 years in prison.
 A third attacker was never found.

 The SPLC filed suit on behalf of the Keenans.
 A jury found that Butler and Aryan Nations were grossly negligent in selecting and supervising the guards, and awarded the Keenans $6.3 million.
 A local attorney from Keenan's legal team said that the large verdict was partly to compensate the Keenans, but largely to punish Butler and his followers, and serve to deter similar conduct in the future.

 The $6.3 million verdict caused Butler to file for bankruptcy one month later.
 As part of the bankruptcy process, the group's property was put up for auction.
 SPLC loaned the Keenans $95,000 to bid on the 20-acre property.
 In February 2001, the group's Hayden Lake compound and intellectual property, including the names "Aryan Nations" and "Church of Jesus Christ Christian", were transferred to the Keenans.
 Idaho native and millionaire philanthropist Greg Carr purchased the property from the Keenans, donating it to the North Idaho College Foundation.
 It has been converted to a park dedicated to peace.

 Local fire departments demolished some of the church's former buildings by burning them during training exercises, including the Hayden Lake headquarters on June 29, 2001.
 Edgar Steele, the attorney who had represented Butler, was later convicted of hiring a handyman to kill his own wife.
 In 2014, Steele died while serving a 50-year prison sentence.